How to buy a property at auction

 Please note that you will have to register for each auction so we can check your current identification and provide you with a new bidding paddle.
 If you are a regular bidder in our auction room you can register for a membership card which will speed up the membership process as we will have your details on file and we simply need to scan your membership card on arrival.
 For more details on our membership card click here.

-This can be paid in a number of different ways including by debit or credit card, a banker’s draft, a building society cheque, or a personal cheque.
+This can be paid in a number of different ways including by debit card or a bank/building society draft.
 Options do slightly vary by auction venue so be sure to check with us before you prepare your financial arrangements.

 You will also be required to pay a buyers fee if you’re successful with a bid.